top of page

 ANATOMY OF THE KNEE

 Lillian's knee is swollen and painful.
-She can't walk or bend it easily, and the swelling hasn't improved in two days.
+She cannot walk or bend it easily, and the swelling hasn't improved in two days.
 She decides to see the doctor.

 LET'S SOLVE LILLIAN'S CASE BY